imvino/Performance/README.md

 <br/>
 The performance test results show that implementing the TimescaleDB extension resulted in significant improvements in execution time across various time intervals on a low-spec system.
-Although the difference is minimal on a mid-spec system, it is still advisable to use TimescaleDB for future databases that might become more complex
+It is advisable to use TimescaleDB for future databases that might become more complex

 ## Installing TimescaleDB on Windows